nikiiigoyal/personalPortfolio/content/featured/Ai-chatbot/index.md

   - Git
 ---

 A robust and modular AI chat SDK that seamlessly integrates with DeepSeek's conversational AI API.
 Built with secure authentication, real-time messaging capabilities, and comprehensive error handling for production-ready applications.
-Features include customizable chat parameters, message history management, rate limiting, and developer-friendly documentation with TypeScript support.
+Features include customizable chat parameters, message history management and developer-friendly documentation with TypeScript support.